techidaily/site-ai-vdieo-software/source/_posts/webm-to-mp3-conversion-made-simple-top-tools.md

 ![Convert WebM video to MP3 with FreeFileConvert](https://images.wondershare.com/filmora/article-images/freefileconvert-webm-mp3.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/MTb4xHzeQEk?si=9Sqq-gFWnHc8x3_P" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 This online file conversion platform enables you to turn a WebM video into an MP3 file in just a few minutes.
 You can upload up to five WebM files not larger than 300 MB to FreeFileConvert either from the cloud, a URL or your computer’s hard drive.
 When done, you should choose MP3 as the output format and initiate the conversion process by hitting the Convert button.
 The file you converted cannot be saved on the cloud or downloaded more than five times.
 All files you convert with FreeFileConvert are going to be deleted from the platform’s servers within one day after the conversion.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/XVsiIO7hWOc?si=UvWnqxaI_yHwEr74" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 8\.
 [File-Converter-Online](https://webm-to-mp3.file-converter-online.com/)